 An advising relationship is not considered to have been officially established unless a document, bearing the signatures of both the advisor and the advisee, has been placed in the student's file.
 Any change in this relationship must be reflected in the student's file.
 Advising relationships may be terminated by either party (see also "Preliminary Remarks" above).

-General Responsibilities of Advisors and Advisees, with some related responsibilities of faculty towards graduate students:
+a) General responsibilities of advisors and advisees, with some related responsibilities of faculty towards graduate students

-Advisors should meet at least twice a semester with their advisees.
-Exceptions are when faculty are on sabbatical or students are living too far away to come regularly to campus; but even in these cases, advisor and advisee should communicate about the advisee's work and progress at least twice a semester.
+Advisors should meet at least twice a semester with their advisees, understood that when on leave these meetings might take place virtually.
 Both parties share responsibility for setting up these meetings; it is the advisee's job to request them and the advisor's job to be responsive to these requests.
-More frequent meetings (for example, monthly) may often be desirable, especially in the earlier stages of the program; it is the student's prerogative to request these and the advisor's responsibility to make time for them.
+More frequent meetings (for example, monthly or even more often) may be desirable, especially in the earlier stages of the program; it is the student's prerogative to request these and the advisor's responsibility to make time for them.
 One benefit of more frequent meetings may be that there is less work to produce and/or discuss each time.